 Diablo Writers’ Workshop was established in 2017 by Janine deBoisblanc and Andrea A. Firth, both alumni of the MFA Program in Creative Writing at Saint Mary’s College of California.
 Hiking the hills in the East Bay together with our dogs leading the way and Mount Diablo as the backdrop, the vision for Diablo Writers’ Workshop became clear.
 We are committed to making professional writing classes accessible and to helping you make writing a part of your life.
 We offer a stimulating and supportive environment where you will grow as both a reader and a writer.
 Our classes include a wide range of readings; analysis and craft discussion; prompts, free writes and sharing; and workshop.
-Whether you’re drawn to fiction, memoir, essay or poetry, our workshop method creates a safe and encouraging space for you to take risks and generate powerful work.
+Whether you’re drawn to fiction, creative nonfiction, memoir, essay, flash or poetry, our workshop method creates a safe and encouraging space for you to take risks and generate powerful work.
 You will surprise yourself!
 Plus, we provide a detailed analysis, written and oral, of each student’s workshop submission.
 Most importantly we honor the rigor and joy of the creative process by working hard but not taking ourselves too seriously.

 We hold live classes in two locations, at our local independent bookstore, Orinda Books, and the Writing Studio in Moraga, and online via Zoom.
 Currently, all of our classes, workshops, and consultation are being conducted online via Zoom.